 Documents needed for two-wheeler transfer in case of the death of the owner:

-- • Both the parties need to sign form 30 and form 31
+1. Both the parties need to sign form 30 and form 31

-- • You need the death certificate of the owner
+3. The buyer needs the death certificate of the owner

 Important Forms for Bike Ownership Transfer

 Apart from documents, there are important forms that are necessary for a bike ownership transfer.
-The list of documents that the seller has to submit is mentioned below:

-Step-by-step guide to follow for transfer of ownership of the two wheeler –
+Step-by-step guide to follow for transfer of ownership of the two-wheeler

-Here’s a step-by-step guide to follow for the transfer of ownership of the two wheeler –
+Here’s a step-by-step guide to follow for the transfer of ownership of the two-wheeler –

 Things to be done while transferring the ownership of your two-wheeler

-What is the two wheeler ownership transfer fees?
+What is the two-wheeler ownership transfer fees?